 The Mikoshi is a portable Shinto shrine in which a god or deity is believed to reside.
 In early days it was believed that carrying the Mikoshi would get rid of any curse that one might have and that shaking it would spread the benefit of the god’s power.

 Taru Mikoshi originated at the time of the 1868 Meiji Restoration.
-When Meiji Emperor entered Edo (Tokyo) Castle, one of many things he did was to invite the head of each of approximately 1500 communities within Tokyo to the castle and present them with a barrel of sake, similar to the one we carry.
-Spontaneous festivities erupted throughout Tokyo, and after they finished drinking, citizens carried the empty sake barrel on a platform for 4 days to show deep appreciation and unconditional support to the new government.
+When the Meiji Emperor entered Edo (Tokyo) Castle, one of the many things he did was to invite the heads of each of the approximately 1,500 communities within Tokyo to the castle and present them with a barrel of sake, similar to the one we carry.
+Spontaneous festivities erupted throughout Tokyo, and after they finished drinking, citizens carried the empty sake barrel on a platform for 4 days to show their deep appreciation and unconditional support for the new government.

-To find out more information about Mikoshi and how to volunteer to carry the Mikoshi this year click the following links:
+To find out more information about Mikoshi and how to volunteer to carry the Mikoshi, visit their Facebook page.